A Perturbation-Based Kernel Approximation Framework: Perturbation-based kernel approximation framework

-In this section, we derive our perturbation based extension framework based on Proposition~\ref{prop:pert_partial_1}.
-Let $K \in \mathbb{R}^{n \times n}$ be a symmetric positive semidefinite matrix whose $m$ leading eigenpairs are denoted by $\{ (\lambda_i, u_i ) \}_{i=1}^m$.
-Let $K^s\in \mathbb{R}^{n \times n}$ be a symmetric matrix consisting of any subset of entries of $K$, with the rest of its entries being $0$, as illustrated in Figure~\ref{fig:K_star}.
-Our extension framework enables to "extend" the eigenvectors of any such $K^s$ to the eigenvectors of $K$, as follows.
+In this section, we derive our perturbation-based kernel approximation framework based on Proposition~\ref{prop:pert_partial_1}.
+Let $K \in \mathbb{R}^{n \times n}$ be a symmetric positive-definite matrix with $m$ distinct leading eigenpairs that are denoted by $\{ (\lambda_i, u_i ) \}_{i=1}^m$, ordered in descending order.
+Let $K^s\in \mathbb{R}^{n \times n}$ be a symmetric matrix consisting of any subset of entries of $K$, with the rest of its entries being~$0$, as illustrated in Figure~\ref{fig:K_star}.
+Our kernel approximation framework approximates the eigenvectors of $K$ using the eigenvectors of any such $K^s$, as follows.